Leadership Coaching for Organizational Performance at Rutgers

 Module 5 - The Process and Business of Coaching.
 You’ll explore how to make your insights pay for both you and your clients.
 You'll decide how to define and differentiate your executive coaching niche and promote your unique brand and value.

 Class will meet from 8:30 am to 4:30 pm.
 Module One and Module Two will meet at the Rutgers Continuing Education Center in Somerset, NJ.
-Modules Three, Four and Five will meet at the Learning Center at PIB's offices in Florham Park in Morris County.
+Modules Three, Four and Five will meet at the Learning Center at the Heidrick & Struggles/Philosophy IB offices in Florham Park in Morris County.
 Directions to both locations will be provided upon registration.

 To apply, complete this online application form along with required supporting information that includes (a) a narrative of 750 to 1,000 words explaining your interest in Leadership Coaching; (b) two letters of recommendations from colleagues; and (c) a resume or online profile documenting a minimum of seven years professional experience and a bachelor's degree.